soleinik/net-gazer-sensor/README.md

 # "_net-gazer_" - network connection capture and analysis daemon

 ## Goals
-Design daemon that seats on gateway and passively intercepts traversing traffic, detecting SYN and SYN+ACK handshakes portion.
+Design daemon that seats on gateway and passively intercepts traversing traffic, detecting SYN and SYN+ACK handshake portion.
 Reads remote IP and attempts to traceroute to remote host, capturing hops.

 Captured data can be:
 + graphed